Genealogy

 FamilyTreeDNA has released a new test called FamilyFinder which looks for matches across all 22 chromosomes (all but the 23rd XY chromosome).
 This valuable new DNA tool allows a comparison among cousins regardless of the gender of the ancestors linking them to their common ancestor.
 With Y-DNA we only find matches from our direct paternal line -- father to son all the way back.
 However, with FamilyFinder we are able to match cousins who share Abraham Miller as a common ancestor even if the ancestral trail is mother to son or father to daughter.
 Since Abraham Miller has thousands of descendants (a small fraction of whom are direct paternal descendants), we now have a powerful new tool to find matches.

-Any other FamilyFinder participants who match all or most of the above people would themselves be related to Abraham Miller.
+Any other FamilyFinder participants who match all or most of the people in the diagram below would themselves be related to Abraham Miller.
 If they are not his direct descendants then they may be descended from one of his siblings -- the best of all findings.
 The reason this works is because the only single known ancestor that all 5 people above have in common is Abraham Miller (Abraham married twice and since the above represent descendants from each wife -- he is the only common ancestor of all the above 5 descendants).
 The downside of FamilyFinder is that DNA is distributed from mother and father randomly each generation.
 While siblings and first and second cousins are sure to share a significant amount of DNA in common, more distant cousins are increasingly likely to have less and possibly no DNA match from this test.
 The upper limit to this test is basically said to be 5th cousins.
 The above are all 4th cousins once removed or 1/2 4th cousins.
 Therefore, they are near the limit of the tests ability to make a match.
 In fact Mary Hess only matches Ross Miller (they are 1/2 4th cousins once removed).
 Royce Hunt only matches Lewis Earl (they are 4th cousins once removed).
 Lewis, Ross and Phil all match each other but they are 1st and 3rd cousins.
 Royce Hunt and Mary Hess are each 3rd great grandchildren of Abraham Miller.
 Lewis, Ross and Phil are 4th great grandchildren of Abraham Miller.

 So far we have the following: